Center for Bariatric Surgery

 Stafford received his medical degree from Temple University School of Medicine, in Philadelphia, Pennsylvania.
 He completed his residency in general surgery and a fellowship in laparoscopic surgery at The Warren Alpert Medical School of Brown University and Rhode Island Hospital in Providence, Rhode Island.

-Lisha Andrew, RD, LDN, is a bariatric dietitian at the Center for Bariatric Surgery at The Miriam Hospital.
-She received her bachelor of science in food and nutrition/dietetics at Framingham State University and is currently completing her master of science in nutrition and health promotion at Simmons University in Boston.
+Lisha Andrew, MS, RD, LDN, is a bariatric dietitian at the Center for Bariatric Surgery at The Miriam Hospital.
+She received her bachelor of science in food and nutrition/dietetics at Framingham State University and completed her master of science in nutrition and health promotion at Simmons University in Boston.

 As a bariatric dietitian, she provides nutrition evaluation and weight management nutrition counseling for patients prior to bariatric surgery, as well as medical nutrition therapy and counseling for postoperative patients.
 She participates in the bariatric support groups to include periodic nutrition and behavior change education.
 Her primary focus is to help patients set individualized, realistic goals for permanent lifestyle changes to optimize postoperative outcomes and attainment of optimal weight loss and health.